 Basically, Amazon.com is different from Amazon marketplace.
 Because the integration of both websites is practically perfect it is hard for customers to clearly establish a difference.

 Essentially, when you shop on Amazon.com you are purchasing directly from Amazon.
-I am sure you have for example seeing Amazon private label inventories such as Amazonbasics for example.
-The online retailer sells online new items.
+I am sure you have for example seeing Amazon private label inventories such as Amazon basics for example.

 Indeed, with over 150 Million monthly active shoppers looking to buy a product on amazon (Statista,2019), Amazon is definitely a go-to if you want to sell at scale.